CARD: Cluster-level Adaptation with Reward-guided Decoding for Personalized Text Generation: CARD Model Design

 \subsection{User-level Personalization}

-Given the group-level priors and the constructed preference pairs, we now introduce the user-level personalization mechanism.
-We use a shared personalization head $\Psi=(P,U)$, where $P$ projects the token representation $h_t$ at decoding step $t$ to a $J$-dimensional preference space (i.e., $z_t = P(h_t) \in \mathbb{R}^{J}$), and $U$ maps the modulated signal to vocabulary logits.
-In our default setting, $h_t$ is obtained by concat hidden states from the last four Transformer layers.
+Given the group-level priors and the constructed preference pairs, we introduce a shared personalization head $\Psi=(P,U)$ to map the internal representations to explicit stylistic controls.

-\begingroup \endgroup \paragraph{User Preference Vectors} To distinguish individual preferences within each cluster, we learn a lightweight user preference vector $\lambda_u \in \mathbb{R}^{J}$ for each user $u$.
-This vector modulates the shared representation $z_t$ in a channel-wise manner:
+\paragraph{Preference Space Mapping and User Modulation} At each decoding step $t$, the matrix $P$ projects the aggregated hidden states $h_t$ into a compact, $J$-dimensional stylistic subspace: $z_t = P(h_t) \in \mathbb{R}^{J}$.
+To distinguish individual traits, we learn a lightweight preference vector $\lambda_u \in \mathbb{R}^{J}$ for each user.
+This vector acts as a dynamic scaling mechanism, modulating $z_t$ in a channel-wise manner: